Representations of the symmetric group are decomposable in polynomial time

-In the practical implementation \cite{NumericalRepresentationTheory} we use floating point arithmetic, and in particular we simultaneously diagonalise matrices using standard numerical methods (e.g. we could use \cite{bunse1993numerical} though in practice we use the simpler to implement {\it diagonalize-one-then-diagonalize-the-other (DODO)} approach), as opposed to the proposed exact method based on null-space calculations.
-For the null-space calculation in \algref{blockdiag} we use a standard method which is based on computing the Singular Value Decomposition (SVD) and taking the singular vectors associated with the singular values that are approximately zero.
+In the practical implementation \cite{NumericalRepresentationTheory} we use floating point arithmetic, and in particular we simultaneously diagonalise matrices using standard numerical methods {\addition for diagonalising matrices} (e.g. we could use \cite{bunse1993numerical} though in practice we use the simpler to implement {\it diagonalize-one-then-diagonalize-the-other (DODO)} approach), as opposed to the proposed exact method based on nullspace calculations.
+For the nullspace calculation in \algref{blockdiag} we use a standard method which is based on computing the Singular Value Decomposition (SVD) and taking the singular vectors associated with the {\addition smallest $a_k$ singular values, which will all be } approximately zero.
 We also use sparse matrix data structures to further improve the computational cost.
-Using floating point arithmetic introduces round-off error, however, in practice the error is on the order of machine precision ($\lesssim 10^{-15}$) and the values of the approximate eigenvalues can be rounded to exact integers: that is, while there is no proof of correctness, when the algorithm succeeds it can be verified, in particular as we have computed a $Q$ that approximately block-diagonalises the representation and we have precise bounds on the errors in floating point matrix multiplication \cite{higham2002accuracy}.
+Using floating point arithmetic introduces round-off error, however, in practice the error is {\addition proportional to machine epsilon ($\approx 2.22 \times 10^{-16}$)} and the values of the approximate eigenvalues can be rounded to exact integers: that is, while there is no proof of correctness, when the algorithm succeeds it can be verified, in particular as we have computed a $Q$ that approximately block-diagonalises the representation and we have precise bounds on the errors in floating point matrix multiplication \cite{higham2002accuracy}.
 Note however the dependence on black-box linear algebra software implemented in floating point means there is a small but non-zero chance of failure.

 \Section{examples} Examples.